-1. Which statement BEST describes the state of microbiology in the late 19th century?
+1. Based on the information provided in Chapter 3, which statement BEST describes the state of microbiology in the late 19th century?

 - a) Scientists had begun to understand the relationship of specific microorganisms to specific diseases. - b) The theory of spontaneous generation was reinforced and further developed. - c) It was possible to determine the genetic structure of bacteria and viruses. - d) The methods of action of pathogenic microorganisms were yet to be established.